Ylianst/MeshCentral/docs/docs/install/index.md

 chmod 755 mcstop
 ```

-You can now run the “./mcstart” command to launch the server in the background and stop it using the “./mcstop” to stop it.
+You can now run the `./mcstart` command to launch the server in the background and stop it using the `./mcstop` to stop it.
 This should work pretty well, but if the AWS instance is ever stopped and started again, the server will not automatically launch.

 #### Automatically starting the server

 Since Raspbian OS supports systemd, we are going to use that to auto-start MeshCentral in the background.
 First, we need to know our own username and group.
-If we do “ls -l” in our home folder we
+If we do `ls -l` in our home folder we

 ```
 drwxr-xr-x   2 pi pi  4096 Jul 19 21:23 Desktop